 3. Website & Behavioral Analytics

-Digital interactions offer deep insights into how customers engage with a brand.
+Digital interactions provide valuable insights into how customers interact with a brand.

-- Click-through rates (CTR): Low CTR signals ineffective calls to action (CTAs).
+- Click-through rates (CTR): A low CTR signals an ineffective call to action (CTA).

 - Time on page: Longer duration suggests high engagement, while quick exits indicate confusion or disinterest.

-- Cart abandonment rates: A major indicator of potential lost sales and friction in the buying process.
+- Cart abandonment rates: A significant indicator of potential lost sales and friction in the buying process.

 4. Customer Surveys & Feedback Mechanisms